 Getting Hired for the Ski Patrol

 Imagine looking forward to going to work.
 Would you enjoy earning a paycheck by playing in the snow, riding chairlifts, and going skiing every day?
+Of course there is more to ski patrolling than just that.
+It’s a job where you get to dig snow pits, make bombs, create avalanches, administer first aid, assess patients, help guests, and work outside.
+Sounds nice, right?

 As a ski patroller, the ski resort is your office and the mountains are your playground.
 Every day is an adventure and each radio call is exciting.
 No two situations are the same and the ski patrol has to always be ready for the unexpected.
 Working on ski patrol is a fun, active seasonal job.
 It’s not surprising that so many people dream of being on ski patrol.